Editor’s note: This post was originally published in August 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

 Feel free to change these ideas however you please.
 Think of them as a starting point for triggering your discount creativity.

-Check out the other small businesses in town and see if one is interested in a partnership.
+Business Partners.
+Check out the other small businesses in town, find one that’s beloved by everyone (like the local coffee shop!), and see if they’re interested in a partnership.
 Offer a discount on rent for those who shop with your partnered business, while your partner provides discounts on its product to your renters.
 With the right strategy, this can benefit everyone!

-Try offering “storage scholarships” to college students in the area.
-Vary your approach!
+Scholarships.
+Are you in a college town?
+Great!
+Try offering your own “storage scholarships” to prospective college students in the area.
+Try varying your approach, or sponsoring someone in exchange for their efforts.
 For example, award a storage discount to the student who creates the best new marketing product, social media campaign, or art piece for your brand.

-A fun and simple way to get your current tenants excited is to randomly select one each month as the recipient of a major discount on rent.
-You can even feature the win on your social media accounts.
+Tenant of the month.
+A fun and simple way to get your current tenants excited is to randomly select one tenant each month as the recipient of a major discount on rent.
+You can even feature the win on your social media accounts!
+This is more of a game of luck, but it’ll keep the spirit of things light at your business.

-Try offering various discounts through sites like Facebook and Twitter.
-Use the business account you already have and earn yourself some more “likes” and “follows” along the way.
+Social media promotions.
+Try offering various discounts through social media sites like Facebook and Twitter.
+Use your Facebook Page to showcase the discount and earn yourself some more “likes” and “follows” along the way.
 For instance, try offering your current tenants a discount for inviting their friends to like your page!

+Welcome packages.
 Depending on the size of your town, try being a hospitable greeter to new families who move into the area.
 Send them a welcome package, complete with discounts and coupons for renting a unit at your facility.
+This is an old trick of real estate agents, but you can use it for self storage, too!

-Get back to the good ol’ days by sending out personal cards and letters to people in the area (bonus points for handwriting them!)
-Include recent happenings and photos laced with a helpful discount on storage.
+Cards & letters.
+Get back to the good ol’ days by sending out personal cards and letters to people in the area (bonus points for handwriting them!).
+Include recent happenings at your facility and any charitable giving you’ve done laced with a helpful discount on storage.
 The great thing about this approach is it can be completely customized.
-Depending on how small your town is, you can get pretty detailed by, say, congratulating recent high school graduates or wishing “get well” wishes for a neighbor who’s recovering from an injury.
-Of course, there are always holidays and birthdays, too!
+Depending on how small your town is, you can get pretty detailed by, say, congratulating recent high school graduates or cheering on your local professional football team.
+Of course, there are always holidays, too!

+Events.
 Events provide a wonderful outlet for building a sense of community while getting meaningful discounts out there.
-You can always do the standard auctions and facility-wide garage sales, but feel free to get creative.
-Try teaming up with businesses in town to host a scavenger hunt, talent show, or charity event.
+You can always do the standard auctions and facility-wide garage sales, but feel free to get creative with charitable events.
+Try teaming up with businesses in town or your local county fair to host a scavenger hunt, talent show, or haunted house.
 Along the way, consider your target audience and how you can reach out to their interests.
-Hold a raffle, drawing, or even various competitions so that the winners score great deals on a storage unit at your facility.
+Hold a raffle or a drawing so that the winners score great deals on a storage unit at your facility.

-As you weigh the pros and cons of offering more discounts at your facility, give yourself the freedom to experiment with slightly less conventional ideas.
+As you weigh the pros and cons of offering more discounts at your facility, give yourself the freedom to experiment with slightly less conventional, more attention-grabbing ideas.
 If you really want an expert opinion, you can even ask your customers what discounts they would like to see!